-After selecting the type of the units (e.g. phonemes), and corresponding dictionary or lexicon that maps words into these units, we have to select a statistical (or generally a machine learning) model for these units.
+After selecting the type of the units, a lexicon is needed that maps words into these units.
+We also have to select a statistical model to be used as a model for each acoustic unit.
 Given a set of trained models and some new observations we test all models against the observations and select the model with the highest score (e.g. likelihood).
-The most successful models used in state of the art ASRs are left-to-right or Bakis hidden Markov models (HMMs) with Gaussian or mixture of Gaussians emissions (Rabiner, 1989).
-An HMM is a generalization of mixture model where latent variables are not independent of each other and are related with a Markov chain.
+The most successful models used in state of the art systems are left-to-right HMMs with mixtures of Gaussians used to model emission probabilities (Rabiner, 1989).
+An HMM is a generalization of a mixture model where latent variables are not independent of each other and are related with a Markov chain.
 This makes them particularly attractive to model sequential observations.
-Most systems use a simple HMM with some predetermined number of states (e.g. 3) for all units and also with some predetermined number of mixture components per state.
+Most systems use a simple HMM with some predetermined number of states (e.g., 3) for all units.
+A predetermined number of mixture components per state, often ranging from 16 to 128 depending on the application, are employed.

-State of the art speech recognizers usually use some form of context dependent unit instead of simple context independent units.
+State of the art speech recognizers usually use some form of context-dependent unit instead of simple context-independent units.
 For example, phoneme-based systems usually have 42 context-independent phonemes.
 In order to improve the quality of models we can incorporate the left and right context and define context-dependent units (e.g. triphones).
 However, the number of units grows exponentially with increasing the depth of the context.
 For example, number of possible triphones are 42x42x42 = 74,088.
-This means training context dependent models faces a serious data sparsity problem.
-In any practical situation, many models will never have any observation and many more will have just a few examples and therefore estimated parameters will have large variances.
+This means training context-dependent models faces a serious data sparsity problem.
+In any practical situation, many models will never have any observations associated with them and many more will have just a few examples.
+Therefore estimated parameters will have large variances, and sophisticated parameter sharing techniques must be employed (Young et al., 2006).

-In fact, the resulting system will perform worse than a context independent system for moderate or even relatively large amount of training data.
-This problem has been tackled by tying models and states together so similar models share data that is a tradeoff between model accuracy and amount of data.
+In fact, the resulting system will perform worse than a context-independent system for moderate or even relatively large amount of training data.
+This problem has been addressed by tying models and states together so similar models share data.
+This is a tradeoff between model accuracy and the amount of available training data.
 The most successful approach to tie states is based on a phonetic decision tree that is a binary tree with phonetic questions attached to its nodes (Young et al., 2006).
 The tying is happening between corresponding states of all triphones with the same central phoneme.
 For each state of a phoneme a tree grown from a single node that contains all the corresponding states of all triphones for that phoneme.
 The tree is grown by asking phonetic questions and stopped when the number of data points in a node reaches to a minimum amount or dividing a node does not increase the likelihood significantly.
 After this step, we will have enough data for all states of all triphones.

 Therefore a general algorithm to train acoustic models in a contemporary ASR is as follow: